TextArea — Smart UI JavaScript API

 Default value

-<smart-text-area resize='both'></smart-text-area>
+<smart-text-area resize="both"></smart-text-area>

-const textarea = document.querySelector('smart-text-area');
+const el = document.querySelector('smart-text-area');

-const textarea = document.querySelector('smart-text-area');
+const el = document.querySelector('smart-text-area');

-let resize = textarea.resize;
+const resize = el.resize;

 Sets or retrieves a value that determines whether the element’s alignment is adjusted to support right-to-left (RTL) languages, such as Arabic or Hebrew.
 When enabled, this property ensures that text direction and layout are suitable for locales that use right-to-left scripts.